Systemic Lupus Erythematosus, SLE (Chronic Autoimmune Disease) in Dogs

 Prognosis and follow-up care

-The prognosis for dogs with SLE varies greatly and depends on the severity of the disease and the response to treatment.
-In many cases, the disease can be well controlled with appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., and the dogs can maintain a relatively normal quality of life.
+The prognosis for dogs with SLE varies greatly and depends on the severity of the disease and the response to therapy.
+In many cases, the disease can be well-controlled with appropriate therapy, and dogs can maintain a relatively normal quality of life.

 It is important to adjust the treatment regularly and work closely with the veterinarian to ensure the best possible quality of life for the affected dog.